Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_Deutsch.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [言語を切り替える: 日本語](/README/README_日本語.md)

-It seems you've referenced a file or input that doesn't contain actual text to translate.
-Could you please provide the text you'd like translated into German?
-I'll be happy to help! 😊🇩🇪
+It looks like you've referenced a file rather than provided specific text to translate.
+Please provide the text you would like translated into German, and I'll be happy to help with that!
+If you would also like suggestions for emojis to include, feel free to specify which sections you'd like enhanced with emojis. 😊